3D layers

 3D layer types

 To visualize and work with 3D data, you must define the layer type that best represents the data.
-ArcGIS provides multiple 3D layer types, allowing you to comprehensively capture different aspects of the natural and man-made environments.
+ArcGIS provides multiple 3D layer types, allowing you to comprehensively capture different aspects of the natural and human-made environments.

 The following table summarizes the types of 3D layers you can create and provides links to more information about, and examples of, each layer type: